opf/openproject/docs/system-admin-guide/users-permissions/users/README.md

 ## Lock and unlock users

-Handling locked users is also done from the list.
+Handling locking and unlocking of users is also done from the user list.
 To disable a user's access click the **Lock permanently** link next to a user.
 Use the **Unlock** link to restore the user's access.

 If you are using [Enterprise cloud](../../../cloud-edition-guide) or [Enterprise on-premises](../../../enterprise-edition-guide) locking a user will make a new user available to add to the system within your booked plan.